swiftlang/swift-evolution/proposals/0311-task-locals.md

 The property wrapper itself must be a `class` because we use it's stable object identifier as *key* for the value lookups performed by the concurrency runtime.

-The implementation of task locals relies on the existence of `Task.withUnsafeCurrent` from the [Structured Concurrency proposal](https://forums.swift.org/t/pitch-2-structured-concurrency/43452/116).
+The implementation of task locals relies on the existence of `withUnsafeCurrentTask` from the [Structured Concurrency proposal](0304-structured-concurrency.md).
 This is how we are able to obtain a task reference, regardless if within or outside of an asynchronous context.

 ### Binding task-local values